Witnesses malign Ohio's gerrymandered maps at hearing - WHIZ News

 The General Assembly has to complete a new map of the state’s congressional districts, which will be reduced from 16 to 15 as a result of lagging population growth, by Sept.
 30. The panel would only get involved in that second process if state lawmakers cannot come to an agreement.

-High-profile commission members — including the House speaker, Senate president, governor and secretary of state — sent surrogates to Monday’s meeting, which also drew criticism.
-Co-chair Sen. Vernon Sykes, an Akron Democrat, led the hearing.
+High-profile commission members — including the House speaker, Senate president, governor and secretary of state — sent surrogates to Monday’s meeting, leaving Democratic co-chair Sen. Vernon Sykes, of Akron, to lead the hearing.
+State Auditor Keith Faber was the only statewide member to attend.

+At an afternoon hearing in Youngstown, DeWine was criticized for choosing to attend a Cincinnati Bengals practice rather than the hearing.
+Spokesman Dan Tierney confirmed the Republican governor’s whereabouts.
+He said in a text that he understands the hearings all this week to be part of a “staff level listening tour” and that DeWine will review all submitted materials.

+Jen Miller, executive director of the Ohio League of Woman Voters, called the governor’s decision “a profound dereliction of duty given the fact that these maps will determine representation for voters for up to a decade.”

 John Fortney, a spokesperson for Republican Senate President Matt Huffman, said Huffman felt it was best to send senators from each of the areas where the hearings are being held and that was the case Monday.